Papers

 Maximum emission power, minimum architectural health.
 Six irreconcilable perception clouds from the same signal environment.
 The tech loyalist, the environmental buyer, and the boycotter each hold stable convictions that contradict the others — and all are structurally justified.
 The brand health vs. brand power independence is most extreme here: Tesla is simultaneously one of the most powerful and most fractured brands in existence.

-Cross-Model Validation
+Cross-Model Replication

 The analytical pipeline was executed independently by Claude Opus 4.6 (primary) and Gemini 3.1 Pro (replication) on all five brands.
 Results: